See our complete guide to the best retirement plan for independent workers.

 Can I withdraw funds penalty-free from this plan?

-Bergman: You can borrow up to $50,000 or 50% of the account value, whichever is less, for any purpose at a low interest rate.
-As of March 1, 2019, the lowest interest rate was prime at 5.5%.
+Bergman said you can borrow up to $50,000 or 50% of the account value, whichever is less, for any purpose at a low-interest rate.
 To avoid taxes, this loan must be repaid within five years of the loan date, and payments must be made at least quarterly.

 How long do you have once a previous 401(k) is terminated to roll those funds into a new solo 401(k)?